x4b50/lv/README.md

 - [x] add bitwise instructions
 - [x] add subroutines
 - [x] add heap w/ pointers on the stack
+- [ ] possibly add malloc and free
 - [ ] add native instructions
 - [ ] add comments in some places
 - [x] use macros to reduce number of lines (there are technically still some)